yuli1102/Bridge-Inspection-with-a-Drone/README.md

 Assests adoptted in this Unity game including:
 (1) Road Architect, free, can be downloaded from: https://github.com/MicroGSD/RoadArchitect
 (2) traffic simulation, free, can be downloaded from: https://github.com/mchrbn/unity-traffic-simulation
-(3) Unity drone controller asset, can be bought from: https://assetstore.unity.com/packages/tools/physics/drone-controller-full-pc-joystick-mobile-111163
+(3) Unity drone controller asset, can be purchased from: https://assetstore.unity.com/packages/tools/physics/drone-controller-full-pc-joystick-mobile-111163
     Related original codes of this drone asset have been hided.
-Please make sure you buy this asset from Unity before run this inspection.
+Please make sure you purchase this asset from Unity before run this inspection.

 ### Video examples:
 #### In-task feedback